CCrocilla/quiz-for-fun/README.md

 ---
 ## **Credits**

-Thanks to my Mentor, Narender Singh, for his guide and support in the realization of this project.
+Thanks to my Mentor, Narender Singh, for his guide and support for the realization of this project.
 Thanks to the useful reference and suggestions derived from sources listed below, I manage to gain a deeper understanding of how the various elements/components of HTML, CSS and Javascript are used.
 In addition, continuous trial and error tests provided a useful means to further experiment on the usage of these three programming languages for the creation of the site.

 - ### Content & Media